-High School: Named to the Missouri Sports Writers Association All-State and St. Louis Post-Dispatch All-Metro teams after accounting for 3,317 total yards of offense (2,677 passing, 640 rushing) and scoring 31 touchdowns in 2011.
-Earned Gateway Athletic Conference South Division Player of the Year and first team all-conference honors as a senior after leading the Jaguars to conference and district championships, along with a quarterfinals appearance in the Missouri state playoffs.
-Completed 72.3 percent of his passes (198-of-274) in 2011 with 26 touchdown passes and eight interceptions.
-Named to the St. Louis Post-Dispatch's Super 30 list of 2012 recruits as the No. 13 prospect.
-Named second team All-Metro by the St. Louis Post-Dispatch in 2010.
-Completed 65 percent of his passes (274-of-421) for 3,201 yards with 24 touchdowns and 11 interceptions, along with rushing for 1,071 yards and 12 scores, as a junior.
-One of 10 2011 Super Juniors by the St. Louis Post-Dispatch.
-Compiled a 19-6 record as starting quarterback for the Jaguars and holds the Missouri state record for career completion percentage (68 percent).
-Named to the academic all-conference teams following his junior and senior seasons.
-Rated as the 30th-best recruit in Missouri by ESPN.
+High School • Named to the Missouri Sports Writers Association All-State and St. Louis Post-Dispatch All-Metro teams after accounting for 3,317 yards of total offense (2,677 passing, 640 rushing) and scoring 31 touchdowns in 2011. • Earned Gateway Athletic Conference South Division Player of the Year and first team all-conference honors as a senior. • Completed 72.3 percent of his passes (198-of-274) in 2011 with 26 touchdown passes and eight interceptions. • Named to the St. Louis Post-Dispatch's Super 30 list of 2012 recruits as the No. 13 prospect. • Named second team All-Metro by the St. Louis Post-Dispatch in 2010. • Completed 65 percent of his passes (274-of-421) for 3,201 yards with 24 touchdowns and 11 interceptions, and rushed for 1,071 yards and 12 scores as a junior. • One of 10 2011 Super Juniors by the St. Louis Post-Dispatch. • Holds the Missouri state record for career completion percentage (68 percent).
+Personal • Born Aug.
+1, 1993, in Chapel Hill, N.C. • Son of Andy and Kim Hare. • Father played football at Minnesota. • Majoring in business administration.

 HARE'S SINGLE GAME CAREER HIGHS